Within this blog post, I want to share with you some of my Christian ministry life lessons.

 Let me give it a rest for now with this confession.
 Preaching is the most humbling activity of my life.
 It is both a privilege and a burden to preach the Gospel and teach the Bible.
 The act of preaching itself is sometimes joyous, and at times it is strenuous.
 Occasionally, it flows in what appears to be a supernatural manner, like manna from Heaven.
 Then, there are those times when I have been in the pulpit and feel as though I am struggling to speak two complete sentences.
 However, I wouldn’t trade this calling for anything in the world.
 As a matter of fact, “I’m gonna keep on preaching ’til He comes, ’til He comes…”

-About a week from now, I’ll share 6 more practical tips for preachers.
-Be sure to come back and catch the rest of this developmental dozen.
-Just maybe, I’ll be able to stop with twelve.
+The follow up post is 6 more practical tips for preachers.
+Be sure to click the link and read more of this developmental dozen.
+Maybe I’ll be able to stop with twelve.